bharing19/Free2ViewTV/Readme.txt

 Heads up everyone!
-Revisions are coming!
+The new REVISED edition of the Free2View TV Project's Streaming TV Playlist is here!!

-As you can see I have not really updated the playlist in a while, that's because I have been busy revising the Free2View TV Playlist for 2021!!
+I have been busy revising the Free2View TV Playlist for 2021!!
 I know, it's September, and it is LATE 2021! lol, better late than never.

 Here are the new URL's for the Free2View TV Project's Streaming TV Playlists: